5 Tips for Effective Business Writing

 The following recommendations include feedback from various focus groups.

 4. Include useful headlines and subheadings to guide the reader.
-Attention-grabbing headlines and subheadings should be short, relevant and interesting enough to lead readers to key information, especially in longer documents.
+Attention-grabbing titles, headlines and subheadings should be short, relevant and interesting enough to lead readers to key information, especially in longer documents.
+For more examples, see the Business Proposal and Report samples in Chapter One, "Types of Business Documents" in the book, Creative Business Writing.

 Task Force Report (Plain)